KevKodes/open-eats/README.md

 - Adding the ablility for users to create reviews and ratings of restaurants.
 - Updating the splash page to include multiple rows of restaurants of various types.
 - Adding a search modal to allow users to search from any page on the site.
+- Creating buttons for restaurant rows on the splash page for carousel functions in lieu of horizontal scrolling.